 More concerning than the pronunciation of PFAS are the long-term environmental concerns, human health effects and potential legal liability resulting from the historical widespread use of these compounds.
-This synthetic chemical class has been produced for industry since the 1940s and has had numerous practical applications.
-They were once called "wonder chemicals" because of their non-stick, water-repellant, heat/grease/ oil/stain-resistant characteristics, which have been used extensively in surface coating and protectant formulations.
-Other major applications include protectants for paper and cardboard packaging products, carpets, leather products and textiles that enhance water, grease and soil repellency, and in firefighting foams.
+This synthetic chemical class has been produced since the 1940s and has had numerous practical applications in the construction industry.

+They were once called "wonder chemicals" because of their non-stick, water-repellant, heat/grease/oil/stain-resistant characteristics, which have been used extensively in surface coating and protectant formulations.
+Other major applications include roofing materials, paints and coatings, sealants, caulks, adhesives, and in firefighting foams.
 However, a new name has been adopted by scientists which they have termed "forever chemicals" because they are highly resistant to degradation, very stable, extremely persistent and bioaccumulate in the environment and in organisms, including humans.